coralrofa/ROSES/README.md

 ## Questions to be answered
 Which factors influence retention either remaining with a company, signified by 0, or leaves the company, signified by 1.

-## Database and Machine Learning Model
+## Data Analysis

+### Database
-To initiate the data analysis SQLlite will be used to create a database for analysis using Random Forest Supervised Machine Learing Model.
+To initiate the data analysis SQLlite will be used to create a database for analysis.

+### Machine Learning Model: Balanced Random Forest Classifier
+  * Model Background

+    How does it work?

+    Why this specific model?

+    What is the model's accuracy?

+    If there are statistics involved, what stats are being included in analysis and why?

+    If no statistics are involved, what would you include if you had more time?

+ * Overview of analysis

+    Connect to sqlite3 database

+    Asses the properties of the database

+    Establish columns/target and remove unwanted columns

+    Check the balance of the target values

+    Establish the training set and train the model

+    Resample the training data

+    Determine balanced accuracy score

+    Calculate confusion matrix

+    Calculate accuracy score

+    Evaluate the imbalance classification report

+    Determine the importance rating of each feature